 What about those we love who get sick and die?
 God warned Adam that if he ate of the forbidden fruit, he would die.
 Romans 5:12 tells us that Adam’s sin (and our sin through Adam) causes us all to die.

-A fascinating Creation Museum exhibit will give answers to questions such as: Why do bad things happen to good people?
+A fascinating Creation Museum exhibit gives answers to questions such as: Why do bad things happen to good people?
 How can a God of love allow sickness, suffering and death?
-Also, those Christians who accept millions of years will be challenged concerning their compromise of God’s Word, for the Bible clearly teaches that death, disease and suffering are a consequence of sin, and thus there couldn’t have been millions of years (as supposedly portrayed in the fossil record) of death before sin.
+Also, those Christians who accept millions of years are challenged concerning their compromise of God’s Word, for the Bible clearly teaches that death, disease and suffering are a consequence of sin, and thus there couldn’t have been millions of years (as supposedly portrayed in the fossil record) of death before sin.

 As terrible as things can get, however, they are not permanent parts of creation.
 We look forward to the last “C” of history—Consummation—when the Curse will be no more, and the last enemy (death) will be overcome.

 The Creation Museum also shows visitors that the ape-like creatures (e.g. the famous australopithecine “Lucy’), touted as our evolutionary ancestors, are nothing of the sort.
 Neandertal man, too, was not some brutish subhuman species.
 For instance, scientific evidence, such as CAT scans of the skulls of australopithecines, confirms that these creatures were not even upright-walking, as evolutionists claim.